konyshev/configs/README.md

-Config files for:
+Config files for debian in wsl:
- - i3wm
+ - i3
- - vim
+ - nvim
  - urxvt (in .Xdefaults)
- - vifm